City Unscripted

 Traditional Japanese artifacts and cultural displays at the Osaka Museum Photo by keiko Tokuriki on Unsplash

-The tea ceremony exhibits here show you how even formal traditions got adapted to Osaka's more relaxed style.
-Everything feels a bit more approachable, a bit less intimidating than similar exhibits in other cities.
+The tea ceremony exhibits show how even formal traditions were adapted to Osaka's more relaxed style.
+Everything feels a bit more approachable and less intimidating than similar exhibits in other cities.

 Contrast between modern Orange Street shops and traditional storefronts nearby Photo by Darina on Unsplash